This page describes concepts related to Google Cloud VPN.

 For information on moving to HA VPN, see Moving to HA VPN from Classic VPN.

-HA VPN is a high-availability (HA) Cloud VPN solution that let you securely connect your on-premises network to your GCP Virtual Private Cloud network through an IPsec VPN connection in single region.
-HA VPN provides an SLA of 99.99% service availability (at GA).
+HA VPN is a high-availability (HA) Cloud VPN solution that lets you securely connect your on-premises network to your GCP Virtual Private Cloud network through an IPsec VPN connection in single region.
+HA VPN provides an SLA of 99.99% service availability.

 When you create an HA VPN gateway, GCP automatically chooses two public IP addresses, one for each of its fixed number of two interfaces.
 Each IP address is automatically chosen from a unique address pool to support high availability.
 Each of the HA VPN gateway interfaces supports multiple tunnels.
 You can also create multiple HA VPN gateways.